-Wacky rig just means that you stick the hook through the middle of the bait instead of the end.
-So rather than sticking the hook in, turning it around, and re-inserting it like you would a Texas rig, you just stab the hook through the middle of the bait and leave it exposed, with the tail and head of the Senko dangling.
-There are several ways to rig a Senko wacky that don’t involve stabbing it through the center – mostly developed in an attempt to make the bait last longer.
-There are silicone bands like the ones made by G7, which require a special pair of pliers that hold the band open while you slip the bait it.
-You slip the hook under the band with these, and the Senko doesn’t get a hole in it.
+Wacky rigging a Senko means sticking the hook through the middle of the bait instead of the end.
+So rather than sticking the hook in, turning it around, and re-inserting it like a Texas rig, you stab the hook through the middle of the bait and leave it exposed, with the tail and head of the Senko dangling.
+There are several ways to wacky rig a Senko that don’t involve stabbing it through the center – mainly developed to make the bait last longer.
+Silicone bands like the ones made by VMC require a special pair of pliers that hold the band open while you slip the bait.
+With these, you slip the hook under the band, and the Senko doesn’t get a hole.
 There are also rubber O-rings with or without a secondary ring for the hook.
-These both work better on the shorter Senkos, because with the longer baits the ends sometimes flop over and get caught on the hook.
+These both work better on the shorter Senkos because, with the longer baits, the ends sometimes flop over and get caught on the hook.

 Most anglers fish a wacky-rigged Senko on spinning gear with braid and a mono or fluorocarbon leader.
-There are lots of special wacky rig hooks made, but honestly almost any hook will work, although the rounded hooks like drop shot hooks are favored.
-Just make sure the hook bend is large enough to go through the bait and still have enough out to hook the bass.
+There are lots of special wacky rig hooks, but almost any hook will work, although the rounded hooks like drop shot hooks are favored.
+Ensure the hook bend is large enough to go through the bait and still has enough out to hook the bass.

-To fish a wacky-rigged Senko you simply cast it out to shore and twitch it a bit as it falls.
-If you reel it back in before it actually hits bottom you’ll get a lot fewer snags.
-This technique is dynamite in ten feet or less – if you want to go heavier, you can put a nail weight in one end or even both ends to make it get down a little quicker.
-I’ve known guys who will target very deep fish with a wacky Senko.
+To fish a wacky-rigged Senko, you cast it out to the shore and twitch it a bit as it falls.
+You'll get fewer snags if you reel it back in before it hits bottom.
+This technique is dynamite in ten feet or less – if you want to go heavier, you can put a nail weight in one or both ends to make it get down a little quicker.
+I’ve known guys targeting very deep fish with a wacky-rigged Senko.
 See it on the graph, and drop down to it.
-For some reason, in Arizona at least, the bass seem to just love it when the water rises up and floods the cockleburs.
+For some reason, in Arizona, the bass seem to love it when the water rises and floods the cockleburs.
 You can fish a Senko in those things and catch fish all day long.
 Of course, you also snag a lot of cockleburs, but it sure is fun.

 Bed fish are often pressured and savvy.
-Fishermen race to the beds and sit there for long periods of time, trying to temp a fish into biting.
+Fishermen race to the beds and sit there for long periods, trying to temp a fish into biting.
 If a storm moves in, they’re toast.
-A Senko fisherman, on the other hand, can just run down the bank and throw onto flats and the backs of coves and never be seen by the fish.
+On the other hand, a Senko fisherman can just run down the bank and throw onto flats and the backs of coves and never be seen by the fish.
 You aren’t targeting bedding fish, but you’ll catch some.
-I’ve never been a huge fan of bed fishing, but I never mind running the banks with a Senko.
+I’ve never been a fan of bed fishing, but I never mind running the banks with a Senko.
 Just wacky rig it and fish it shallow.

-An old friend of mine named Jim Furr got drawn in a tournament with Skeet Reese one spring years ago and Skeet was bed fishing.
-Furr caught sixteen pounds while Skeet was working on one bed fish.
+An old friend named Jim Furr got drawn in a tournament with Skeet Reese one spring years ago, and Skeet was bed fishing.
+Furr caught sixteen pounds while Skeet was working on one-bed fish.
 When it was his turn to take the front, he went to the tules and caught a six-, a five-, and a four-pounder while the cameras were rolling.
 He said they had guys begging them for baits.
-He was just pitching the Senkos to holes in the tules and letting it sink.
-The line would feel heavy, and boom – another bass.
-Jim says he had a limit in 40 minutes every day and he was the only guy in 12 tournaments to make Skeet take the back of the boat.
-He says Fish Fishbourne was interviewing him on stage and said, “I’m not even gonna ask you what you’re fishing, does it start with an ‘S’”?
+He was pitching the Senkos to holes in the tules and letting it sink.
+The line would feel heavy and boom – another bass.
+Jim says he had a limit of 40 minutes every day and was the only guy in 12 tournaments to make Skeet take the back of the boat.
+He says Fish Fishbourne was interviewing him on stage and said, “I’m not even going to ask you what you’re fishing.
+Does it start with an ‘S’”?
 Seriously, Senkos are that good.

-Once you start getting into stuff like submerged or emergent trees and brush, a wacky rig can start to hang up almost constantly.
-There are weedless wacky rig hooks made, but I find it easier to simply rig the Senko Texas with no weight.
+Once you start getting into submerged or emergent trees and brush, a wacky rig can start to hang up almost constantly.
+There are weedless wacky rig hooks, but I find it easier to rig the Senko Texas with no weight.
 Senkos are pretty weighty all by themselves, and using an additional weight changes the action.
-If you are having a hard time getting it to fall through the branches, try using a nail weight in the end.
+If you are having difficulty getting it to fall through the branches, try using a nail weight in the end.
 Pitch or flip the Senko and let it fall.
-I usually start on the outside of the cover, and if I don’t get bit I move inside.
+I usually start outside the cover, and if I don’t get bit, I move inside.
 The bite can be a big tug, a little twitch, or simply a heaviness when you try to retrieve the bait.
-If you do this enough, you’ll get the feel for it.
-It’s easier to get the lure back if they’re biting on the outside, but they don’t always cooperate.
-Another way to get a Senko to fall through more easily is to use a Sinkerstopper.
-These are made to keep sinkers and bobbers in place, but putting one in front of your hook also helps guard the knot and allows the bait to fall a bit better without getting hung up as much.
+If you do this enough, you’ll get a feel for it.
+It’s easier to get the lure back if they bite on the outside, but they don’t always cooperate.
+Another way to get a Senko to fall through more efficiently is to use a Sinkerstopper.
+These are made to keep sinkers and bobbers in place, but putting one in front of your hook also helps guard the knot and allows the bait to fall better without getting hung up.

-When bass are deeper, or they are moving from deep to shallow and back, one productive way to fish a Senko is to Carolina rig it.
-You can wacky rig the Senko or you can rig it Texas and weedless.
-You need a long stout rod with some give in the tip for slinging the bait out.
-I like to use braid for Carolina rigging, because often you have a lot of line out and it’s just easier to set the hook with braid.
-But if you’re fishing clear water you’ll probably want to use a fluorocarbon leader.
-You’re going to have a leader in any case unless you use a rubber worm to peg a sinker on your line.
+When bass are deeper or moving from deep to shallow and back, one productive way to fish a Senko is to Carolina rig it.
+You can wacky rig the Senko, or you can rig it Texas and weedless.
+You need a long stout rod with some to give a tip for slinging the bait out.
+I like to use braid for Carolina rigging because often you have a lot of line out, and it’s just easier to set the hook with braid.
+But if you’re fishing clear water, you’ll probably want to use a fluorocarbon leader.
+You’re going to have a leader in any case unless you use a rubber worm for pegging a sinker on your line.
 So slip a nice heavy sinker onto your main line – I usually use a ¾-ounce egg sinker – then a bead to protect the knot from the sinker.
 They can get some sharp edges around the hole.
 Then tie on a good swivel.
 Attach your leader to the other end of the swivel.
 The rule of thumb is that the slower the bite, the longer the leader.
 I usually use about a 4-foot leader with a Senko, shorter if the fish are active.
-If you use tungsten weights with fluorocarbon you can feel things a lot better in deep water.
+Using tungsten weights with fluorocarbon makes you feel things a lot better in deep water.

 This is a slow way to fish.
-Find a nice channel or a ditch in a boat lane – those little cuts are the best and fish feed there, particularly in the fall.
+Find a nice channel or a ditch in a boat lane – those little cuts are the best, and fish feed there, particularly in the fall.
 Motor around and look for even a small sloping break, then fish the Senko along it lengthwise.
 Let the weight fall to the bottom, then wait a bit while the bait itself falls.
-You’ve seen how it falls up shallow, so you know how long it’s going to take.
-Twitch it a bit – the Senko will dart up from the bottom and then start going back down.
-It seems to take forever, but it’s a great technique for when the bite is tough.
+You’ve seen how it falls up shallow, so you know how long it will take.
+Twitch it a bit – the Senko will dart up from the bottom and start going back down.
+It seems to take forever, but it’s an excellent technique for when the bite is tough.
 Once you’ve let it fall, jerk the whole rig up about four feet, then let the weight fall again and start all over.
 Make sure you reel up just enough to keep the line taut.
-When you go to rip the rig up, if it feels heavy, set the hook hard by swinging your rod quickly to the side while reeling.
+When you rip the rig up, if it feels heavy, set the hook hard by swinging your rod quickly to the side while reeling.
 A fast reel is helpful.

 Don’t get too hung up on colors.
-You should be able to find a Senko that approximates the color of the main baitfish in your area, and that will most likely be your go-to bait.
+You should be able to find a Senko that approximates the color of the primary baitfish in your area and will most likely be your go-to bait.
 Use a darker one in low light and a lighter one in full sun and for clear water.
-I really love the laminate ones – my favorite is green pumpkin on one side and white on the other.
-That way I don’t have to make up my mind.
+I love the laminate ones – my favorite is green pumpkin on one side and white on the other.
+That way, I don’t have to make up my mind.
 The holo baits are great in clear water as well.
-Remember that when you are fishing deeper it’s going to be darker down there.
+Remember that fishing is going to be darker down there when you are fishing deeper.
 The main thing is to pick a color that the fish can see.
 I honestly have not found a Senko that the fish won’t bite.

 One last tip: never buy just a single bag of Senkos.
-They get torn up and you’ll go through a bag fairly quickly.
+They get torn up, and you’ll quickly go through a bag.
 Try a Wormizer or a ProWeld Wormizer if you want to make them last longer.
-You can get these at Iovino.com and they literally weld your plastics back together.
+You can get these at Iovino.com, and they weld your plastics back together.
 It takes time, but you can recoup the initial investment fairly quickly.
-The Wormizer is around $30 and the ProWeld Wormizer is $60.
+The Wormizer is around $30, and the ProWeld Wormizer is $60.
 That buddy of mine I mentioned before – Jim Furr?
-He said when he had the front of the boat, he’d throw his broken Senkos on the floor of the boat and his non-boater welded them together with a Wormizer and caught limits on them every day.
+He said when he had the front of the boat, he’d throw his broken Senkos on the floor, and his non-boater welded them with a Wormizer and caught limits on them daily.

-Because it looks so simple, you might be fooled into thinking that you have to be some kind of artist with a lure to make a Senko work for you.
+Because it looks so simple, you might be fooled into thinking that you must be some artist with a lure to make a Senko work for you.
 But looks are deceiving.
-This bait has tons of action all on its own, and the ability to help you put a lot of bass in the boat no matter what time of year you are fishing.
+This bait has tons of action on its own and can help you put a lot of bass in the boat no matter what time of year you are fishing.
 You owe it to yourself to get a few bags and start throwing them.
-All you have to do it let it fall.
+All you have to do is let it fall.